Skip to main content

 This is what preparation looks like.
 This is what ForensicShield delivers before you take the stand.

-A structured second set of eyes — calibrated to your case.
+A structured pre-cross review — calibrated to your case.

 Upload your report.
 ForensicShield analyzes it through multiple specialized clinical lenses — not a single scan.
 Only corroborated vulnerabilities make it into your Court Preparation Packet.
 It never rewrites your conclusions or tells you what to say.
 You are the expert.
 ForensicShield is the preparation.